We played the Secret Mission game with Vancouver Mysteries and it was so much fun! It’s a perfect Halloween activity to play with friends or family.

 In this article we describe our experience with the Secret Mission where we had to save Vancouver from an evil organization called BLACKOUT.
 To learn about the company behind the game, see our article about Vancouver Mysteries or check out vancouvermysteries.com.
 To learn about the fun we had on the Secret Mission, continue reading.

-Up until April 30th, 2021, if you book a game with three or more people you’ll save 10% if you use the promo code BESTPLACES2021.
-Just be sure to only play with roommates or friends from within your own household!
+Up until December 31st, 2022, if you book a game with three or more people you’ll save 10% if you use the promo code BESTPLACES2021.

 Vancouver Mysteries’ Secret Mission Game